edwinnglabs/karpiu/README.md

 ## Codebase

-1. [Robyn](https://github.com/facebookexperimental/Robyn) - Robyn is an automated Marketing Mix Modeling (MMM) code.
-It aims to reduce human bias by means of ridge regression and evolutionary algorithms, enables actionable decision making providing a budget allocator and diminishing returns curves and allows ground-truth calibration to account for causation.
+1. [Robyn](https://github.com/facebookexperimental/Robyn) - Robyn is an automated Marketing Mix Modeling (MMM) package.
+It aims to reduce human bias by means of ridge regression and evolutionary algorithms.
+It enables actionable decision making, provides a budget allocator, diminishing returns curves and allows ground-truth calibration to account for causation.

 2. [Lightweight (Bayesian) Marketing Mix Modeling](https://github.com/google/lightweight_mmm) - LMMM is a python library that helps organisations understand and optimise marketing spend across media channels.

-3. [Orbit](https://github.com/uber/orbit) - A Python package for Bayesian forecasting with object-oriented design and probabilistic models under the hood.
+3. [Orbit](https://github.com/uber/orbit) - A Python package for Bayesian forecasting with an object-oriented design and probabilistic models under the hood.

 ## Research
 - [Ng, E., Wang, Z. & Dai, A. (2021).
 Bayesian Time Varying Coefficient Model with Applications to